 From hair loss to headaches, be it for thin or thick hair, there is an underlying opinion that hair extensions are not safe.
 People say that they are bad for your hair.
 However, before holding into this opinion, one must first find out, if the actual extensions damage your hair!
 Or maybe it’s the incorrect and poor fusion methods that are to blame?
-Some women add hair strands that weight as much as 300 grams or even more!
-Others ignore the general advice, which is is the number one reason why this belief is so ingrained into our minds.
+Some women add hair strands that weigh as much as 300 grams or even more!
+Others ignore the general advice, which is the number one reason why this belief is so ingrained into our minds.

 So, don’t be so quick to trust those articles!
 Yes, those that try to scare you that extensions are bad for your hair.
 Usually, they are one-sided and what we have decided to do is look at the whole “damaged hair” experience from the other side.

 If extensions have been properly attached, they will not damage your hair.
 It’s like anything else in life, technique is important.
 Even applying makeup on your face can damage your skin.
 Yes, there are some chemicals.
 However, if you are not going over the top, then there is nothing you should worry about.

 The biggest issue with hair extensions is not the extensions but the people that are handing them.
 Be it from inexperienced stylists that damage your hair or from super heavy hair sets that do indeed cause headaches/scalp pain and even hair loss.
 For more on which weight hair extensions you should get, please see our buying guide.
 What’s the magical number?
 The weight should not be more than 200 grams.